 Keck Graduate Institute (KGI) is the first American graduate school dedicated exclusively to the most exciting work in bioscience education and discovery.
 KGI’s mission is to combine proficiency in the life sciences with creative, application-centered engineering and intensive study in management, leadership, and policy, educating individuals who want to shape the future of the life sciences.
 KGI’s professionally oriented, innovative master’s, certificate, and doctoral programs prepare graduates for outstanding careers in the biosciences, pharmaceuticals, health care, biotechnology, and more.

-The Claremont University Consortium is the central planning and coordinating body of The Claremont Colleges, offering academic, student, and institutional support services to meet the needs of 6,300 students and 2,300 faculty and staff.
-CUC is responsible for the development of central academic resources and programs, intercollegiate organization and coordination, the establishment of new colleges and professional schools within the group, and the administration of central services and facilities, including campus safety, health services, facilities, human resources, and more.
+The Claremont Colleges Services is the central planning and coordinating body of The Claremont Colleges, offering academic, student, and institutional support services to meet the needs of 6,300 students and 2,300 faculty and staff.
+TCCS is responsible for the development of central academic resources and programs, intercollegiate organization and coordination, the establishment of new colleges and professional schools within the group, and the administration of central services and facilities, including campus safety, health services, facilities, human resources, and more.